East Bay Community Energy (EBCE) exists to provide more renewable energy at competitive rates to our customers.

-In 2018, the County of Alameda and 11 of its cities formed EBCE to create a not-for-profit public agency that governs this Community Choice Energy service.
+In 2018, the County of Alameda and 11 of its cities launched EBCE as a not-for-profit public agency that governs this Community Choice Energy service.
 The Joint Power Agency expanded in 2021.
-The cities currently served are: Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Oakland, Piedmont, San Leandro, and Union City.
+The cities currently served are: Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Oakland, Piedmont, Pleasanton, San Leandro, Tracy, and Union City.
 The unincorporated areas of Alameda County (including Ashland, Castro Valley, Cherryland, Fairview, San Lorenzo, and Sunol) are also served by EBCE.

 Processes and decisions are completely transparent, with Board and Community Advisory Committee meetings open to the public.
 EBCE also has a local team to run day-to-day operations and provide customer support to residents and businesses.